-The Company's primary focus at this time is the exploration of the Port Hope Simpson REE ("Rare Earth Elements") District located in Labrador.
+The Company's primary focus at this time is the exploration of the Port Hope Simpson Rare Earth Element ("REE") District and the Henley Harbour Property both located in Labrador.
+Search is planning to continue development drilling n the Foxtrot Project, and has additional plans to test the priority targets of Pesky Hill, Foxy Lady and Fox Pond.

 Search is developing the proprietary process called Starved Acid Leach Technology ("SALT").
 During Q3 2011, the Company and Votorantim completed a pilot plant in Brazil.
 An agreement is in place granting Votorantim the exclusive and irrevocable right and option to acquire a 50% undivided interest in a patent if and when it is granted in Brazil.
 Votorantim's rights in respect of the SALT process are exclusively within Brazil.
-The Company is seeking additional partners in other jurisdictions.